jambolo/advent-of-code-2024/README.md

 Number theory is not my strength, but luckily I suspected that there is a known solution to this kind of problem and it turns out that there is.
 Unfortunately, it is not fast enough for part 2.

 ### Day 14

+### Day 15
+Part 1 was pretty easy.
+I am getting more comfortable with Haskell's ways of doing iteration using recursion.